Skip to Main Content

 What does a 1st Assistant Director do in Saudi Arabia?

-Here is the breakdown.
 The 1st AD runs the set — managing the shooting schedule, setting up all departments, and making sure the director focuses on creative decisions.
 In Saudi Arabia, the 1st AD also manages GCAM permit compliance, sets up prayer time breaks, and navigates the cultural protocols specific to the Kingdom.

 What's the difference between 1st and 2nd AD?

-The 1st AD runs the set during shooting.
-While the 2nd AD handles logistics off-set — preparing call sheets, setting up talent movements, managing background artists, and handling production forms.
+The 1st AD runs the set during shooting, while the 2nd AD handles logistics off-set — preparing call sheets, setting up talent movements, managing background artists, and handling production forms.
 On larger shoots, they work as a team with the 2nd supporting the 1st's set management.

 How do cultural requirements affect production in Saudi Arabia?